bwbeach/advent-of-code/2023/day21/README.md

     (V2 x0 y0, V2 x1 y1) = gridBounds g
 ```

 The function above can be used for the tiles along the X axis.
-It can also be used for the row just above the X axis, and then the rest of the triangle in that quandrant can be extrapolated from it.
+It can also be used for the row just above the X axis, and then the rest of the triangle in that quadrant can be extrapolated from it.

 Once we have the counts for the row just above the axis, this function will figure out the counts for the entire quadrant: